 And because there are a few different ways you can do that, I’ve written an article devoted to how to seal paper for resin.

 Project #2: Make a pendant

 Once you’re good at project #1, tempt your resin with a chance to go wrong.
 Yep.
-If you don’t push yourself to fail, you will never get good at making resin jewelry.
+If you don’t push yourself to fail, you’ll never get good at making resin jewelry.

 Resin hates moisture, so learn what it’s like to add moisture, like colors or items that need sealing.
-It’s another variable that can cause problems, but see my logic here?
-If you’ve done great until this part, then you’ll know exactly what to improve next time.
+It’s another variable that can cause problems, but something else to push yourself through.
 Try this project: Recycle greeting cards into resin pendants

 Goal #3: Let’s get a little moldy